TAL Program

 The benefits of TAL are hard to overstate.
 Students who can seamlessly integrate academics with technology are better prepared for the rigors of university and professional life.

-The most important requirement is that students possess a 5Ghz WiFi device recommended by the Technology Department such as:
+The most important requirement is that students possess a 5Ghz or 6Ghz WiFi device recommended by the Technology Department such as:

-• Chromebooks – 14″ screen size recommended, metal case preferred for durability.
-AND capable of running the latest Chrome OS (Currently version 118 as of Nov.
-2023) or are less than two years old.
+• Chromebooks – 14″ screen size recommended, metal case preferred for durability AND capable of running the latest Chrome OS (Currently version 128 as of Oct.
+2024) or are less than two years old.

-• PC laptops that have 5Ghz AC/AX WiFi. (see WiFi recommendation below).
+• PC laptops that have 5Ghz AC/AX WiFi 6 or 5 and 6Ghz, WiFi 6E or WiFi 7. (see WiFi recommendation below).

 • Consider a spare charger for your locker/backpack.
 We don’t have spares at JD for every brand and model of computer.
 Google the part/model number on your current charger to find were to purchase a spare.

-NOT recommended: iPads, Kindles, netbooks, mini-tablets, and smartphones.
-These devices don’t have large enough screens or the necessary processing power and lack a physical keyboard.
+NOT allowed: iPads, Kindles, netbooks, mini-tablets, and smartphones as primary devices.
+These devices don’t have large enough screens or the necessary processing power and lack a physical keyboard and cannot run the software students need to be successful at JDCHS.

-IMPORTANT: Purchase a padded laptop sleeve/hard case to protect your computer investment.
-If your student is enrolled in the, AP Computer Science, TV Journalism, or Yearbook classes they will need a Mac or PC.
-Hotspots are not allowed on campus because they can cause interference with the school wifi network.
-The Introduction to Innovative Technology class requires a newer Chromebook that can run the latest Chrome OS.
-Older Chrome OS devices will not run some of the web based programs this class uses.
+IMPORTANT: Purchase a waterproof padded laptop sleeve/hard case to protect your computer investment.
+If your student is enrolled in the, AP Computer Science, TV Journalism, Video Production, or Yearbook classes they will need a Mac or PC.
+Hotspots (on phones or standalone) are not allowed on campus because they can cause interference with the school wifi network.
+Students also need to turn off their phones before placing them in their Yonder pouches.
+The Introduction to Innovative Technology class requires a new Chromebook that can run the latest Chrome OS.
+Older Chrome OS devices (older than 5 years as of 2023) old will not run some of the web based programs this class uses.

-WIFI RECOMMENDATION: Purchase a laptop with 802.11ac and/or 802.11ax which operate in the 5Ghz band for best performance on our WiFi network and AX is highly recommended.
+WIFI RECOMMENDATION: Purchase a laptop with 802.11ac and/or 802.11ax which operate in the 5Ghz band for best performance on our WiFi network and AX is highly recommended and could be listed as WiFi 6.
+Optionally consider a computer that supports 6ghz (some 802.11ax devices are WiFi 6E and WiFi 7 802.11be).
 We do not support 2.4Ghz WiFi.

 WIFI “types” EXPLAINED: Be sure to check that the device has 5Ghz-capable wireless (Wi-Fi), or you must purchase a USB dual-band Wi-Fi adapter.
 The specs will usually be listed as “dual-band Wi-Fi 802.11 a/b/g/n/ac/ax.”
 The “b” and “g” types are 2.4Ghz, the “a” type is 5Ghz, and “n” can be either 2.4Ghz and/or 5Ghz, so don’t rely on just “n” being listed.
-If it lists “dual-band” or it has the “a” and “n” or “ac” or “ax” types listed it’s a 5Ghz-capable device.
+If it lists “dual-band” or it has the “a” and “n” or “ac” or “ax” types listed it’s a 5Ghz-capable device or if it lists WiFi 6.
+Newer 6Ghz devices include some 802.11ax devices when listed as WiFi 6E and 802.11be for WiFi 7.

 Families who do not have the means of purchasing a digital device may contact our Finance department during the summer.
 Support will be provided at the rate of tuition aid eligibility.